-The Honors Recital of the Music Department occurs during the A-State Convocation of Scholars Week.
-Participants on the recital are chosen by auditions which are open to all undergraduate and graduate students with the approval of their A-State applied music teacher.
-Specific guidelines are distributed to each faculty member and a panel of judges choose the recitalists.
+The Honors Recital of the Music Department occurs during the A-State Convocation of Scholars.
+Convocation of Scholars is a month-long campus celebration of the achievements by outstanding students and faculty members at A-State.
+Participants on the Honors Recital are chosen by special audition which is open to all undergraduate and graduate students with the approval of their A-State applied music teacher.
+Specific guidelines are distributed every Spring and a panel of faculty judges chooses the recitalists.

-XIV.
+XII.
 Student Organizations